 The estimated incidence of a congenital bicuspid valve in the general population is thought to be ~2%.
 They may be more common in males.

 The usefulness of plain chest radiographs in the detection of a bicuspid valve is considered to be rather poor.
-Occasionally the presence of a single calcified raphe at the expected site of the bicuspid valve, which is best seen on lateral view as aortic valve is superimposed on spine on frontal radiographs, as well as post stenotic dilatation of the ascending aorta may suggest a biscuspid valve 4.
+Occasionally the presence of a single calcified raphe at the expected site of the bicuspid valve, which is best seen on the lateral view as the aortic valve is superimposed on the spine on frontal radiographs, as well as post-stenotic dilatation of the ascending aorta may suggest a bicuspid valve 4.

 Transthoracic echocardiography is typically an adequate imaging modality for identifying the presence of a bicuspid aortic valve, with sensitivity and specificity approaching 92% and 96% respectively given the presence of adequate sonographic windows 19.
 It is also used to surveil the development of valvular dysfunction and the associated aortopathy.

-- the restricted excursion in bicuspid valves results in leaflets which assume a concave (in respect to the valvular orifice) midsystolic posture
+the restricted excursion in bicuspid valves results in leaflets that assume a concave (in respect to the valvular orifice) midsystolic posture

-- the most common variant (fusion of the right and left coronary cusps) has two commissures which divide the valve horizontally, appearing approximately at the 4 and 10 o'clock positions
+the most common variant (fusion of the right and left coronary cusps) has two commissures that divide the valve horizontally, appearing approximately at the 4 and 10 o'clock positions

 The presence of associated cardiac malformations and complications should also be sought, using both standard and extended windows to evaluate for the presence and significance of:

-At the time of writing, CT has a much higher reported detection rate for bicuspid valves and include 6:
+At the time of writing, CT has a much higher reported detection rate for bicuspid valves and includes 6: